1 – PURPOSE

 3.5 Sharing information with other organisations

-There are circumstances in which we may disclose personal information to another organisation for particular purposes that are important to help WGA to operate its business.
+There are circumstances in which we may disclose personal information to another organisation for particular purposes that are important to help WGH to operate its business.

-We will not sell your personal information to organisations outside WGA.
+We will not sell your personal information to organisations outside WGH.

 We will only give another organisation access to your personal information when: